ikegami-yukino/mecab-as-kkc/README.md

 1925 名詞,固有名詞,組織,*,*,*,*
 ```

-NOTE that choosing appropriate context ID needs Japanese language domain knowledge.
+NOTE that choosing the appropriate context ID needs Japanese language domain knowledge.

 ### Tuning cost
-How to tuning cost value is as follows:
+How to tune cost value is as follows:

-1. Give 4000 point cost to the new entry
+Give 4000 points cost to the new entry
-2. Recompile dictionary by the following command:
+2. Recompile the dictionary with the following command:
 ```
 $ `mecab-config --libexecdir`/mecab-dict-index -d mecab-as-kkc -o mecab-as-kkc
 ```